Back to Hot Button Report

 Birla produces a lyocell fibre with 30% pre- and post-consumer recycled cotton, as well as viscose staple fibre with 30% pre- and post-consumer recycled cotton, both under the brand Liva Reviva.

-Birla currently produces an MMCF fibre made out of bamboo, which is not assessed in detail in the CanopyStyle Audit.
+Birla currently produces an MMCF fibre made out of FSC-certified bamboo, which is not assessed in detail in the CanopyStyle Audit.

 • AV Cell, Atholville, New Brunswick, Canada: dissolving pulp, 130,000 tonnes